 Yes, I said your Blog should be about your target market.
-But if you are not interested, actually passionate, about the topic of your Blog it will be a tough slog.
+But if you are not interested, actually passionate, about your blog's topic, it will be a tough slog.

-Without an genuine interest in and passion about your topic, you simply will not have the wherewithal to put in all the hard work and hours of writing and resource gathering necessary to create a successful Blog.
+Without a genuine interest in and passion for your topic, you will not have the wherewithal to put in all the hard work and hours of writing and resource gathering necessary to create a successful Blog.

 2. Discover a niche.

-Look at that subject matter and dig deeper into a niche, corner or unique angle of that focus.
-Do your due diligence (searching Google, Twitter and other social media sites), until you discover where there is a void you can fill.
+Look at that subject matter and dig deeper into a niche, corner, or unique angle of that focus.
+Then, do your due diligence (searching Google, Twitter, and other social media sites) until you discover where there is a void you can fill.

-By void I mean a need or desire for information that others are not yet providing or that you know — for a fact — you can do much better.
-Be realistic here — this is much easier said than done.
+By void, I mean a need or desire for information that others are not yet providing or that you know — for a fact — you can do much better.
+But, again, be realistic here — this is much easier said than done.

 Better yet, find an angle you can hang your hat on that puts a twist on the subject that makes your Blog different from all the rest.
 You can do this by adding the one thing no one else has — your unique personality.
 There is only one YOU!